JuliaStats/GLM.jl/docs/src/examples.md

 ### Linear Regression

-Now we can do the linear regression on the simulated data with GLM.
+Now we can do the linear regression on the collected data using the GLM package.
 ```julia
 ols = lm(@formula(y ~ 1 + x), df)
 @show(ols)